54: No Such Thing As Domesticated Furniture

 Very few dinner hosts bring the heart of a dead king to the table.

-chef called Antoine Carim who created a cake, and the cake was made out of almond paste, pastry, and clockwork.
+great chef called Antoine Carême who created a cake.
+And the cake was made out of almond paste, pastry, and clockwork.

 And it's so hard to get these days

-They had clockwork because this cake on top of it had a baby duke entering the world through a marzipan vagina.
+They had clockwork because this cake on top of it had a baby duke entering the world through a Mazipan vagina.

 That is quite a centrepiece, isn't it?